hannahdesmond/mastery-curriculum/chapter10/README.md

 accumulator.to_f / scores.length
 ```

-- _Telling an object how to get to the answer_ might look like: "create an accumulator.
+- _Telling an object how to get to the answer_ might look like: 'Create an accumulator.
 Add the scores to it.
-Then divide them."
+Then divide them.'
 This is called **imperative** programming – literally, 'ordering the computer to do things'.

 In [Chapter 9](../chapter9/README.md), we started seeing how we could take these imperative procedures and hide them behind _method names_.
 This means that our code looks more like _telling an object what we want_, by interacting with abstractions: